alexrudy/postalicious/readme.txt

 == Installation ==

 To install Postalicious copy "wp-postalicious.php" to the "wp-content/plugins/" folder found in your WordPress installation.
 Then go to the "Plugins" tab inside the WordPress administration website and activate Postalicious.
 Additionally, if you want to use the tag related features in Postalicious with ma.gnolia or if you want to use Postalicious with Google Reader you need to installed the modified version of "rss.php" that comes with Postalicious.
 To do this, simply copy the "rss.php" file that comes with Postalicious to the the "wp-includes" folder in your WordPress installation, replacing the existing file.
 For more information about the "rss.php" file, please refer to the section titled "About the rss.php file".
-Finally you need to enter your account type (del.icio.us, ma.gnolia, or Google Reader) and details as well as other Postalicious preferences in the tab labeled "Postalicious" inside the "Options" tab in the WordPress administration website.
+Finally you need to enter your account type (del.icio.us, ma.gnolia, or Google Reader, Reddit or Yahoo Pipes) and details as well as other Postalicious preferences in the tab labeled "Postalicious" inside the "Options" tab in the WordPress administration website.

 == Frequently Asked Questions ==